BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/Discord Solver/ReadMe.md

 ### Credits:

-I find a lot of informations on the Ressource page from the [Wiki](https://github.com/BLCM/BLCMods/wiki) of course, but also on the [Resources page](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/Dave/Resources) from [Dave](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/Dave) , so thanks for your work, @DaveRabbit
+I find a lot of useful informations on the Ressource page from the [Wiki](https://github.com/BLCM/BLCMods/wiki) of course, but also on the [Resources page](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/Dave/Resources) from [Dave](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/Dave) , so thanks for your work, @DaveRabbit

 ### Changelog: